In a religious freedom/liberty conflict among religious

 That, however, is considered a 'shell game' by many religious organizations."
 13

-A list of lawsuits as published by The Becket Fund:
+2012-JUL-25: A list of active lawsuits as published by The Becket Fund:

-All 180 Catholic bishops who head a diocese in the U.S. has issued a statement condemning the HHS mandate.
+All 180 Catholic bishops who head a diocese in the U.S. have issued a statement condemning the HHS mandate.

 Most of the lawsuits are by hospitals, universities, colleges, agencies or other organizations affiliated with the Roman Catholic Church.
 Most of the lawsuits by Dioceses and Archdioceses include additional plaintiffs like :